ocaml-forge/forge.ocamlcore.org/content/projects/ml-gammu.md

 no_index: true
 ---

-This is a binding to libGammu <http://wammu.eu/>, which provides abstraction layer to work with different cell phones from different vendors.
+This is a binding to libGammu, which provides abstraction layer to work with different cell phones from different vendors.

 * Admins: